jul/iwish/README.md

 # iwish interactive wish (tcl/tk interpreter)

-iwish is a script that gives interactive features to wish like navigating with arrows backward search ... history files (all that readline can offer).
+iwish is a script that gives interactive features to wish (the tcl/tk interpreter) like navigating with arrows backward search ... history files (all that readline can offer).

 Due to my limitations, however, input are line based and eval in tcl before being